S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 # Introduction
-This work is a part of experimental study.
-In this work I tried different Deep Learning models to solve a medical segmentation problem.
+This work is a part of an experimental study.
+In this work, I tried different Deep Learning models to solve a medical segmentation problem.
 The data set I will perform my experiments on contains endoscopic images of tools and their ground truth masks.
 > [!IMPORTANT]
 > Unfortunately Github doesn't allow previews for this Jupyter Notebook because it's too large.
 Because of that I attached a pdf file of my code so people who are interested still can explore it from github.
 But the code is also available for downloading.
 I will also discuss the result and choice in this paper.